whdinata/mestara-034cd/mentorship.md

       - content: >-
           **A larger network**

           A community of fabulous, supportive and inspiring women
+      - content: >-
+          **New development opportunities**

+          Learn and improve various skills each week

     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: large